 Expert Opinion“It is essential that GP staff have a greater awareness of the importance of foot care with diabetic patients and ensure any patient at risk of infection are treated appropriately and promptly.

 “At no point during any of his appointments was his diabetes checked and at no point was he referred to his GP or to the hospital for specialist diabetic or wound treatment.

 “Had staff at the surgery followed the correct procedures, he would have been treated much sooner.
 Unfortunately, by the time it was finally recognised, it was too late.
 The infection had spread deep into the tissue in his leg and amputation was the only option.

 “We are pleased that Town Hill Medical Practice has admitted failings in Leslie’s care and hope that lessons can be learned from his experience to prevent other patients suffering a similar distressing ordeal.

 “We are now working with Leslie to secure a settlement which will allow him to access vital rehabilitation therapy and support to help him regain independence, address his future care needs and fund any equipment he may require.”
-Alexandra Winch - Associate Solicitor
+Alexandra Winch - Senior Associate Solicitor

 Leslie’s ordeal began on February 26, 2013 when he awoke at home to find he had burned his foot while sleeping in front of an electric heater.
 He visited Town Hill Medical Practice and was seen by a nurse who dressed his wound but failed to take into account his history of diabetes and the importance of foot care.
 He visited his surgery a further 20 times from February to May 2013 to have his wound redressed but he should have been referred immediately to the multi-disciplinary foot care team at the hospital for specialist diabetic care.